News and Features

 International Conference Series on PEN-Plus in Africa to Debut in April

 “PEN-Plus” was coined only five years ago, but already the integrated care-delivery model is receiving a spotlight on the global stage, with the launch of the first annual International Conference on PEN-Plus in Africa.
-An invitational conference hosted by the World Health Organization’s Regional Office for Africa, ICPPA 2024 will take place in Dar es Salaam, Tanzania, from April 23 to 25.
+The invitational conference will take place in Dar es Salaam, Tanzania, from April 23 to 25.

 Read More